-There is another aspect about nature to consider, which is that, seemingly contradictory to divine love, there is cruelty in nature.
+There is another aspect about nature to consider.
+Which is that, seemingly contradictory to divine love, there is cruelty in nature.
 Destructive forces such as storms, floods and earthquakes wreak havoc on living things.
-Seen from another angle though, these crises are periodically necessary for getting an entity—whether individual or collective—back into harmony with divine laws.
+Seen from another angle though, these crises are periodically necessary.
+For they help in getting an entity—whether individual or collective—back into harmony with divine laws.

 In another category of cruelty, one species preys on another for survival, creating predators and victims.
-Although there are always defense mechanisms for victims, giving them what we like to call a sporting chance, still, one species is serving as lunch for the other.
+Of course there are always defense mechanisms for victims, giving them what we like to call a sporting chance.
+Still, one species is serving as lunch for the other.
 On a grand scale, somehow nature maintains an overall balance.

 True, animals don’t indulge in the kind of useless cruelty and destruction that humans are famous for.
 But where is God’s presence in serving up one animal to another?
 Sure, humans have a more evolved consciousness that allows us to choose whether our actions will be for good or for evil.
 Yet isn’t it tragic that animals must go through panic and pain as part of the natural food chain?

 To grasp how all these parts fit together, we must look at the entire web of life on planet Earth.
 And we humans are part of the equation.
 What we see reflected in nature happens precisely because this is a dualistic world, combining both good and evil.
 That our spirit comes here in human form is a direct result of our current state of overall consciousness—which is still characterized by this polarity.

 Said another way, our environment—the state of the planet—is created by the totality of our human beliefs.
 So it reflects our combined inner polarity exactly.
 We can even see evidence of this in the way some remote parts of the planet seem to have nothing to do with humanity and our current state of consciousness.
 While this may seem like proof that the Earth is a separate entity from people—including all our attitudes, intentions, beliefs and feelings—in reality this is never so.